 Normal retirement age is 65.
 Early retirement age is 55, provided that the participant has at least five years of service.
-In addition, a participant may obtain an early retirement distribution prior to reaching age 55, provided that the participant will turn 55 in the year distribution occurs and that the participant has completed at least five years of service.
+In addition, a participant may obtain an early retirement distribution prior to reaching age 55, provided that the participant will turn 55 in the year the distribution occurs and that the participant has at least five years of service.
 The Plan also allows for age 59 1/2 in-service withdrawals of all or any portion of the participant's vested account balance.

 As provided by the Plan, the distribution to which a participant is entitled by reason of normal, early, or disability retirement, death, or termination of employment may be made in the form of a direct rollover, annuity, cash, or partly in cash and partly as an annuity.
 The amount of such distribution is equal to the participant's vested account balance on the valuation date.
+See also Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") below.